FaberSanZ/Algorithms.NET/README.md

 # Running an algorithm implementation

 To compile and run any of the algorithms here, you need at least .NET Core 3.1.
-Gradle can make things more convenient for you, but it is not required.
+Visual Studio 2019 can make things more convenient for you, but it is not required.